 The arrival of your new family member will bring changes for everyone.
-Handling your pet's curiosity, anxiety, and increased insistence for attention may seem like an overwhelming task, but you can help your pet adjust to the big changes ahead by making gradual adjustments before the baby arrives.
+Handling your pet's curiosity, anxiety, and increased insistence for attention may seem like an overwhelming task.
+In addition to preparing yourself and your household for the baby's arrival, but you can help your pet adjust to the big changes ahead by making gradual adjustments before the baby arrives.